asllop/RunPack/TUTORIAL.md

 10.4
 ```

 We introduced multiple new things here.
 First, the `is_int?` word, checks if the type of the next cell in the stack is an integer, and puts a boolean with the result.
-Then we have the `ifelse`.
+Then we have the `either`.
 This words gets from the stack a boolean, and two blocks, the first block will be executed if the boolean is `true`, and the second if it's `false`.

 There is a simplified version that only has the true block: